kyull-it/NLP-Tools/README.md

 ### BLEU Score
 - Practice Code (Jupyter Notebook) : `CaculateBLEU.ipynb`
 - Python code for CLI Implementation : `BLEUscore.py`
+- `jbleu.py` is a sample code for calculating BLEU score for Japansese.

 Practice Code contains the code that can caculate BLEU score for three languages (Korean, English, Japanese), and Python Code is only for Korean.
 If you want to run the code in your computer, please enter the command below in CLI.